Bayesian model selection in additive partial linear models via locally adaptive splines: Introduction

-Commonly used Bayesian methods for estimating unknown functions are two-fold.
-First, Bayesian penalized splines can be used to estimate unknown functions with fixed knot locations and a prior distribution on smoothing parameters \citep{rupp:etal:03,lang:brez:04}.
-For model selection in an APLM, \citet{sche:etal:11} and \citet{bove:etal:15} adopted the Bayesian penalized splines to estimate unknown functions in nonlinear additive components.
-Unfortunately, however, this approach cannot capture the locally varying curvature of smooth functions without significant modifications \citep{rupp:etal:03}.
-Although a number of extensions to Bayesian penalized splines have been proposed \citep{bala:etal:2005,jull:lamb:07,sche:knei:09}, they are not readily available for model selection in an APLM because tey require additional tuning parameters that complicate the calculations needed for model comparison.
+It still remains to discuss how the nonparametric additive components can be estimated simultaneously with model selection.
+Several Bayesian strategies for estimating smooth functions have been developed, including Gaussian process regression, kernel regression, and spline regression.
+Here we discuss two popular spline-based methods.
+First, Bayesian penalized splines can be used to estimate unknown functions with fixed knot locations and a prior distribution on the smoothing parameters \citep{rupp:etal:03,lang:brez:04}.
+For general model selection in the APLM that we consider, \citet{sche:etal:11} and \citet{bove:etal:15} adopted the Bayesian penalized splines to estimate unknown functions in nonlinear additive components.
+However, this approach cannot capture the locally varying curvature of smooth functions without significant modifications \citep{rupp:etal:03}.
+Although several extensions to local adaptation have been proposed \citep{bala:etal:2005,jull:lamb:07,sche:knei:09}, they are not readily available for model selection in an APLM because they require additional tuning parameters that complicate the calculations needed for model comparison.
 Second, Bayesian regression splines can be used to estimate unknown functions with basis (or knot) selection \citep{smit:kohn:96,deni:etal:98,kohn:etal:01,dima:etal:01}.
 By considering candidates of possible basis functions (depending on knot locations) and selecting optimal ones based on data, unknown functions can be estimated with locally adaptive smoothing and without overfitting, thereby overcoming the primary challenge of the Bayesian penalized splines.